House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Chemical Guys Woolly Mammoth is a great towel, but definitely on the pricey end of the spectrum.
 If you’re looking for the best car drying towel for the money, you want the Viking Waffle Weave instead.
 It’s 7 square feet of highly absorbent, reusable material.

-The lack of any sort of abrasive edges proves that Viking has thought hard about making this towel work right.
-It’s soft, won’t leave any marks, and is useful for other tasks, like buffing or even drying your hair.
+The lack of abrasive edges proves Viking has thought hard about making this towel work right.
+It’s soft, won’t leave any marks, and is useful for other tasks, like buffing or drying your hair.

-Our biggest complaint is that it doesn’t dry quite as efficiently as some other microfiber towels.
-One might be able to finish drying a sedan, but with a truck, van, or SUV, you’ll probably need two or three.
-Fortunately, at the price, you have to buy four to equal the price of one of our #1 pick.
+Our biggest complaint is that it doesn’t dry quite as efficiently as other microfiber towels.
+You might be able to finish drying a sedan, but with a truck, van, or SUV, you’ll probably need two or three.
+Fortunately, at the price, you have to buy four to equal the price of one of our #1 picks.

 Pros